Sense of belonging

 Progress

-- people who lived in remote areas (90%) were more likely than those in non-remote areas (71%) to recognise their homelands or traditional country.
+People who lived in remote areas (87%) were more likely than those in non-remote areas (74%) to recognise an area as their homelands or traditional country.

 The Social Cohesion Index: Sense of belonging measure

-- the Sense of Belonging domain measure was 78, its lowest value since the index began in 2007 (with a benchmark score of 100).
+• the Sense of belonging domain measure score was 77, its lowest value since the index began in 2007 (with a benchmark score of 100).

-- The Sense of Belonging measure is one of the five domains measures included in the Scanlon-Monash Index of Social Cohesion.
+1. The Sense of belonging measure is one of the five domain measures included in the Scanlon Index of Social Cohesion.
 The measure reported reflects agreement or identification with the following three data items; 'Sense of belonging in Australia', Pride in the Australian way of life and culture', and 'Important to maintain way of life and culture'.

-- The Mapping Social Cohesion Survey was not run in 2008 and administered twice in 2020.
+2. The Mapping Social Cohesion Survey was not run in 2008 and administered twice in 2020.
+Only the July 2020 results are shown (the usual month in which surveys are conducted).

 Disaggregation

-Proportion of Aboriginal and Torres Strait Islander people who recognise an area as their homelands or traditional country: Data Tables: 2.14 Indigenous people with access to their traditional lands.
+The Aboriginal and Torres Strait Islander Health Performance Framework reports on the proportion of Aboriginal and Torres Strait Islander people who recognise an area as their homelands or traditional country.

 Disaggregation available includes:

-Additional data and insights regarding the sense of belonging in Australia is available via the 2023 Mapping Social Cohesion Report.
+Additional data and insights regarding the sense of belonging in Australia are available via the Scanlon Institute Mapping Social Cohesion Report 2024.